chhuang-one/sqxclib/doc/database-migrations.md

 	storage->get<StructType>(...)
 	storage->getAll<StructType>(...)

-use the create method (C function) in the schema to create a new database table.
+use the create function in the schema to create a new database table.
-The method/function accepts two arguments: one argument is the name of table, another is structured data type.
+The function accepts two arguments: one argument is the name of table, another is structured data type.

 ```c++
 	/* C++ sample code */